I AM Determined to Prevent Another Stroke Infographic

 © Copyright 2022 American Heart Association, Inc., a 501(c)(3) not-for-profit.
 All rights reserved.
 American Stroke Association is a registered trademark of the AHA.
 Getting to the Heart of Stroke is a trademark of the AHA.
 Unauthorized use prohibited.

-The HCA Healthcare Foundation is a national supporter of Getting to the Heart of Stroke™.
+The HCA Healthcare Foundation is the national sponsor of Getting to the Heart of Stroke™.